autenticami/autenticami.github.io/README.md

 `Autenticami` is a multi-account `Identity and Access Managment` (IAM or IdAM) solution to enable a modern identity-based application access control for third party applications.

+All you have to do is describe your application's resources and create your own access control policies.
+Resources are organized in hierarchies of Applications and Domains.

-`Autenticami` allows to specify who or what can access resources by the means of fine-grained permissions.
+`Autenticami` allows to specify who or what can access resources by the means of fine-grained permissions:

 - `Who`: *Identities (Users and Roles) that can authenticate*
-- `Can Access`: *Permissions with policies to ensure appropriate access to resources for identities*
+- `Can Access`: *Permissions granted by policies to affect resources using actions*
-- `Resources`: *Resources linked to the account*
+- `Resources`: *Resources described into the account*

-Below a sample policy document to grant access to the resources Employee and Timesheet of the HR Application (hr):
+Below is a sample policy document for granting access to the Employee and Timesheet resources of the HR (hr) application:

 ```json linenums="1"
 {